coderedcorp/coderedcms/docs/advanced/advanced02.rst

 .. code:: python

-    # At top of the file, under the CodeRed CMS import, add these imports
+    # At top of the file add these imports
     from django.db import models
     from wagtail.admin.edit_handlers import FieldPanel
     from wagtail.core.fields import RichTextField